skuid/skuid-labs/experiments/snippets/v2DragDrop/README.md

 A `setTimeout` function is needed to wait for the components to load before initializing dragula

 In this demo,  the position where the item is dropped is for runtime only and is not automatically preserved on refresh.
 If drag and drop is used for re-ordering, make sure the data updated on drop includes values that update model order - and the include a save action in your “Drop” sequence.

-## Install this example in your org.
-- Page API:  V2
-- Data source: Uses default Salesforce data source  (Cases)
-- Design system: Download [ProductTour_Kanban](ProductTour_Kanban.designsystem?raw=true) and import it to Skuid's Design Systems.
-- Page XML:  [Copy the XML from this page](kanban_dragula.xml?raw=true), or save it as an XML file, and upload it on the Skuid Pages page.